 Amanda Prieto

-Amanda spearheads our groundbreaking Green Infrastructure Accelerator Project (GIAP), a visionary initiative set to generate six to eight innovative green infrastructure design solutions across urban Miami-Dade County.
-With a targeted approach, the project aims to revitalize underutilized public spaces, strategically mitigating flooding, safeguarding water quality, combating excessive heat, and improving the environmental health of historically vulnerable communities.
-Beyond these critical objectives, it also seeks to enhance community resilience and provide several fringe benefits, including the creation of recreational spaces and the preservation of habitats.
+Amanda spearheads the Green Infrastructure Accelerator Project (GIAP), a visionary initiative set to generate six to eight innovative green infrastructure design solutions across urban Miami-Dade County.
+The project aims to revitalize underutilized public spaces, strategically mitigating flooding, safeguarding water quality, combating excessive heat, and improving the environmental health of historically vulnerable communities.
+Beyond these critical objectives, GIAP also seeks to enhance community resilience and provide several fringe benefits, including the creation of recreational spaces and the preservation of habitats.

+Amanda holds a Doctorate in Education in Instructional Leadership from St. John’s University, an Executive MBA from Lansbridge University, and a BBA from the University of New Brunswick.
 Originally from the Maritimes, Canada, Amanda grew up near the highest tides in the world, with a family history tied closely to nature, from farming to fishing the Atlantic coast.
-This led to an increasingly strong connection to our environment and commitment to protecting it.
+This connection to nature has fostered her deep commitment to environmental protection.